milanaryal/milanaryal.github.io/about.md

 permalink: /about/
 ---

-<p class="lead">Hello, my name is Milan Aryal (मिलन अर्याल) and I’m a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.</p>
+Hello, my name is Milan Aryal (मिलन अर्याल)[^n] and I'm a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.

-If I have an idea I can't sleep until I make it real.
-Design is my passion.

-<div class="alert alert-info">The name Milan (pronounced MEE-lahn), means dear, loving and gracious in Slavic; in Ancient Roman, eager and laborious; and in Sanskrit, unification. :blush:</div>
+[^n]: The name Milan (pronounced MEE-lahn), means dear, loving and gracious in Slavic; in Ancient Roman, eager and laborious; and in Sanskrit, unification. :blush:

 ### Let's be friends